nathanu1/AR-HUD-Prototype/uploads/AR-Glasses-Build-Guide.md

 The microdisplay is the image source.
 Sub-inch panels are the norm; you magnify them with the optics above.

 ### Technology choices
-- **Micro-OLED (OLED-on-silicon / OLEDoS).** Excellent contrast and color, true blacks, very high pixel density (commercial panels reach into the **thousands of PPI**, ~4,000–5,000).
-The most popular and accessible choice for makers; widely available as modules with driver boards.
+- **Micro-OLED (OLED-on-silicon / OLEDoS).** Excellent contrast and color, true blacks, very high pixel density (commercial panels reach into the **thousands of PPI**, ~4,000–5,000). widely available as modules with driver boards.
 Brightness (typically up to a few thousand nits at panel) is fine indoors and through efficient optics, but **marginal for bright outdoor see-through**.
 - **LCoS (liquid crystal on silicon).** Reflective, needs an illumination source; mature, used in many AR dev kits.
 More optical plumbing than OLED.
 - **DLP (digital micromirror).** Bright, fast; bulkier engine.
 - **MicroLED.** The future for outdoor AR: self-emissive and astonishingly bright — panels can reach into the **millions of nits**, which is what waveguides' tiny throughput demands.
 Still expensive, mostly monochrome or early full-color, and dominated by a small number of suppliers.
-Overkill and over-budget for a first HUD; worth watching.

-**Verdict:** use a **Micro-OLED module with an HDMI- or MIPI-DSI-input driver board** for your first build.
-It's the path of least resistance.

 ### What to look for in a module
 - **Interface:** a board accepting **HDMI** is easiest to drive from an SBC or laptop; **MIPI-DSI** is lighter/more integrated but needs a host that can emit DSI (or a bridge chip).
 A 0.2–0.5-inch panel at 640×400 up to 1920×1080 is a sensible range.
 - **Brightness** (nits at panel) and **power draw** — both feed your thermal and battery budget.
-- **Driver board size** — it has to fit in a temple arm.
+- **Driver board size** — fit in a temple arm.
 - Monocular = one panel + one driver.
 Binocular = two, plus the headache of feeding both and color/brightness matching them.

 ---